 · Red, spotty rash

 Valley fever is not contagious but can progress to a chronic form of pneumonia.
 The infection can spread to other parts of the body such as into the skin, bones, liver and brain.
-Generally, valley fever goes away on its own but see a doctor if symptoms do not improve.
+Generally, it goes away on its own but see a doctor if symptoms do not improve.

-Valley fever cases are escalating; anyone can get Valley fever including babies and animals.
+Valley fever cases are escalating; anyone can get it including babies and animals.
 There is not a vaccine to prevent the infection but your healthcare provider can test for the infection.
 Some people are at a higher risk of getting the disease and will need antifungal treatment.

 More awareness about valley fever is key for communities as well as health care providers that may misdiagnosis as a respiratory infection.
 Without catching this disease early on, Valley fever can cause severe complications.